codacy/docs/docs/release-notes/cloud/cloud-2022-03-31-adding-eslint8.md

 -   ESLint 7 will still be available but Codacy will stop providing updates for this version of the tool, and will remove it completely on April 4, 2023.

-[See this post on the Codacy Community](https://community.codacy.com)<!--TODO Update link--> for more details on this update.
+[See this post on the Codacy Community](https://community.codacy.com/) for more details on this update.

 ## Migrating your configuration files to use ESLint 8